-First Low-Level Offence Second & Subsequent Low-Level Offences Base Sanction Early Guilty Plea Base Sanction Early Guilty Plea 1 Match Reprimand 2 Matches 1 Match
+First Low-Level Offence Seco Second Low- econd Low-Level Offences Third & Subsequent Low- Level Offences Base Sanction Early Guilty Plea Base Sanction Early Guilty Plea Base Sanction Early Guilty Plea Fine & Reprimand Reprimand 1 Match Fine & Reprimand 2 Matches 1 Match

-The low-level offences of Engaging in a Melee, Instigator of Melee, Wrestling and Careless Contact with an Umpire will be dealt with a fixed financial sanction shown in the table below.
+The Low-Level Offences in section 5.4 will be dealt with a Fixed Financial Sanction shown in the table below.
 The VFL may, in its absolute discretion, elect to impose the match and reprimand sanctions for these offences if it deems appropriate.